 The deadline to submit your DEPT Registration form, test fee, and payment is one week prior to the test date.

-- Ask for and complete a DEPT Registration form.
+- First, ask for and complete a DEPT Registration form.

-- Ask a Testing staff person for a “Test Fee Payment Request” form.
-Testing personnel will help you complete the form
+- Next, return your completed DEPT registration form to Testing Services and ask a Testing staff person for a “Test Fee Payment Request” form.
+Testing personnel will help you complete the form.

-- Return to Testing Services.
-Present your signed DEPT registration form, and your “Test Fee Payment Request” form with the receipt attached.
+- Once you have paid, return to Testing Services and present both your signed DEPT registration form and your “Test Fee Payment Request” form with the receipt attached.

-- Ask for an admission ticket.
+- Then, ask for an admission ticket.
 Testing personnel will complete the form.

-- On your appointment date, you will present your admission ticket along with an acceptable government issued photo ID.
+- On your appointment date, present your admission ticket along with an acceptable government-issued photo ID.